w3c/wcag3/guidelines/groups/layout/user-orientation/return-to-product-starting-point.md

 :::

 :::ednote
-This was changed supplemental since requiring this of all products would mean that checkout processes would be required to link to the product homepage.
+* Initially, this was changed supplemental since requiring this of all products would mean that checkout processes would be required to link to the product homepage.
 This undermines a common pattern which sets up checkout processes in a focused way.
+Added an exception as well.
+* Clarify if it applies only to web or also to native apps.

 :::tests
 <i>HTML homepage link</i>